Notifiarr/notifiarr/examples/MANUAL.md

         The default environment variable configuration prefix is `DN`.
         Use this tunable to change it.

-    --snaps
-        This flag makes the application output a system snapshot and exit.
-        Useful for debugging and testing.

     --ps
         This flags makes the application output the system process list and exit.
         Useful for debugging and testing 'process' service checks.

-    --cfsync
-        This flag makes the application send a Custom Format request to Notifiarr.com.
-Then it exits.

     -w, --write <file>
         This flag allows you to read in a config file and re-write it to another file.